 Although all of the aforementioned Greek food blogs include vegan, vegetarian, gluten-free, and all other kinds of food requirements, an honorable mention should be given to The Gluten Free Greek and The Greek Vegan.
 Both of those Greek food blogs have managed to artfully adapt Greek cuisine to be savored by people that follow particular diets without sacrificing the taste or creativity of the dishes.

 You haven't really experienced the true face of Greece if you haven't delved into the depths of food in Greece, regardless of the place you have chosen to visit.
-Consider this a sign to taste your way through our beautiful country; a delicious journey is awaiting you!
+Consider this a sign to taste your way through our beautiful country by opting for one of our Greece vacation packages; a delicious journey awaits you in your Greece itinerary!